umeshbapat/Umesh-Bapat-Portfolio/README.md

 ## 🚀 Future Vision
 Looking ahead, my focus is on **transforming Appraisal Technology** into a cutting-edge, **automation-driven, and scalable ecosystem**.
 The key pillars of this vision include:
-- **AI-Powered Appraisal Processes:** Expanding the role of **machine learning** in APS, mission coltrol, and any type of automated decision-making.
+- **AI-Powered and Data Driven Appraisal Processes:** Expanding the role of **machine learning** in APS, mission coltrol, and any type of automated decision-making.
-- **Data-Driven Decision-Making:** Leveraging advanced analytics to improve transparency, efficiency, and predictability in appraisal workflows and MAC user experience.
 - **Scalability & Cloud-First Approach:** Continuing to evolve appraisal technology towards **cloud-native architectures**, enhancing resilience and flexibility.
+- **Business team as our biggest advocates and partners of tech innovation**
-- **Developer Experience & Internal Efficiency:** Investing in tools and automation (e.g., **appFactory**) to enhance engineering workflows and productivity.
+- **Engineering Experience & Internal Efficiency:** Investing in tools and automation (e.g., appFactory, admins, PR tool etc.) to enhance engineering workflows and productivity.

 ## 🔥 Leadership in Action
 I believe in shaping the future by building great teams, driving innovation, and creating an environment where people thrive.
 My approach blends strategic vision with hands-on execution, making technology and people the core pillars of success.